hapticdata/r-a-f/README.md

 ## Why this one

-I made another `requestAnimationFrame` polyfill because I wanted one module that worked in AMD, Node and Browserify and called the native function directly (when available) instead of wrapping it.
+I made another `requestAnimationFrame` polyfill because the best one I found on NPM used `requestAnimationFrame.call` and I prefer to avoid that overhead.
+I wanted one module that worked in AMD and Node including Browserify and called the native function directly (when available) instead of wrapping it.

 **MIT License**